kaskadi/action-generate-docs/test/api/with-layer/validation.md

 ### Dependencies

-No NPM packages or local utilities found for this layer...
+No NPM packages or local utilities found for this layer.

 See [configuration file](./serverless.yml) for more details.